 Certificate in Outdoor Adventure and Recreation (Level 4)

-Students actively participate in a broad range of outdoor recreation experiences at an introductory level, encouraging a high degree of motivation, personal determination and teamwork.
-Students are required to attend practical sessions that run over weekends.
+On this course you will learn to design, deliver and manage outdoor adventure and recreation experiences.
+You will participate in a broad range of outdoor recreation experiences at an introductory level, encouraging a high degree of motivation, personal determination and teamwork.

 You will gain knowledge and experience in a range of areas that will assist in developing the skills required for employment in the outdoor adventure and recreation industries.